slerman12/UnifiedML2old/README.md

 python Run.py task=classify/mnist
 ```

-## Citing The Hard Worker(s) Who Labored For You Day And Mostly Day
+## Citing The Hard Worker Who Labored For You Day And Mostly Day

 For detailed documentation, check out our [**Papér**](https://arxiv.com):